KrishnaNAcharya/KrishnaNAcharya/README.md

 Almost done with engineering life.
 Finally broke into big tech after months of gruelling job hunting.

-I'm primarily a full-stack developer.
+I'm primarily a full stack developer.
 Curious about where AI is headed.
 My bet?
 Small LLMs are the future.

 I'll look into Spring Boot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.